gitploy-io/spinnaker-demo/README.md

 ## Step 3: Add a pipeline from the pipeline template

 Pipeline template is a amazing feature to share with your teams within a single application, across different applications.
-We'll save the pipeline template by the [spin](https://spinnaker.io/docs/guides/spin/) CLI.
-If you haven't already done so, you have to install the spin CLI.
+In this demo, we'll create a pipeline from the [pipeline template](./spinnaker/pipeline-template/deploy.json).
+You have to install the [spin](https://spinnaker.io/docs/guides/spin/) CLI, if you haven't already done.

 To enable pipeline template: